THE YEARLY READER

 The NL magnates gave it the good ol’ college try anyway.

-Out of the Cincinnati talks came the National Agreement, the bylines of which both leagues would be run; and the National Commission, an executive group of three representatives from both leagues that would rule over the game.
+Out of the Cincinnati talks came the National Agreement, the bylines from which both leagues would be run; and the National Commission, an executive group of three representatives from both leagues that would rule over the game.
 The three elected to the Commission were Johnson and two NL executives: Pulliam and Cincinnati Reds owner Garry Herrmann.
 On the surface, the AL appeared outnumbered 2-to-1 within the Commission, but it was a deceptive facade; Herrmann, a long-time pal of Johnson, brought a more impartial voice to balance out the trio.

 The negotiating power and dominating presence of Ban Johnson proved one thing as the new season proceeded in April: It was he who now ran the whole show.